embertec-eng/Chart.js/README.md

 # Chart.js

 Fork of the original Chart.js repo with customized chart types
+## v1.0.2.9
+- moved customized chart type out of this repo

 ## v1.0.2.8
 - add x labels to three weeks chart